r5valkyrie/docs/docs/entities-spawning-objects.md

-# Entities and Entity Spawning
+# Entities, Entity Spawning, Entity Keyvalues and Flags

-Entities can only be spawned in by using
+Entities are created with CreateEntity( string entityType) , but can only be spawned in the world with DispatchSpawn( entity entityName )

-DispatchSpawn(entity entityToBeSpawned)

-The entity class is defined in the engine code and it has multiple subclasses (CPlayer, CWeaponX, etc.)
+The entity class (CBaseEntity) is defined in the engine code and it has multiple subclasses (CPlayer, CWeaponX, etc.)

 All models belong to an entity type.
 Triggers are entities as well

 Entity types:
 ```
+- point_viewcontrol
 - prop_dynamic
 - prop_static
 - prop_script